Veterans Breakfast Club StoryFest 2026

 The Veterans Breakfast Club brings its mission to the national stage for the first time with StoryFest 2026, a three-day beachside event where veterans, families, writers, speakers, filmmakers, and other storytellers will come together to share stories of service across generations.

-In February, we’ll gather in Santa Monica for conversations, performances, panels, and breakfasts that deepen understanding, bridge divides, and inspire through story.
+We’ll gather in Santa Monica for conversations, performances, panels, and breakfasts that deepen understanding, bridge divides, and inspire through story.

 We’ll tour the Battleship USS Iowa, hear from celebrated veteran authors, meet pioneers who broke the ground-combat barrier, and build community in the way the VBC does best—with a microphone, a room full of people, and stories no one else is telling.